How I brought LCP down to under 350 ms for Google-referred users on my website

 Most crawlers behave as first-time users for every request they make.
 That’s probably because they don’t keep state between requests, especially don’t store cookies.

 In the presented case we saved 1 non-cache’able request per page, which quickly adds up given number of pages crawlers visits.
 Performant page saves bot’s crawling budget, which could be spent on crawling more pages.
-I will provide more details on this topic in one of the upcoming posts.

 Other cookies